Bartwel27/GifaTrading/README.md

 A repository gifa trading written in php8 and mysqli5, it was a test project for GiFa trading that allowed users to sign in and register only, and have made some improvement to the code.

 ### features
-There are some good features i saw when i first saw this code.
+There are some good features i saw when i first came across this code.
 ```
 	<?php if (isset($_SESSION['success'])) : ?>
       <div class="error success" >